Houdini Mystery Serum Revealed

 However, there was no FDA, no restrictive patents and no clinical trials.
 Pharmaceutical companies in 1926 were on the cusp of the beginning of industrial production of vaccines and eventually antibiotics, sponsored by the US Government.

-I believe Dr. Kennedy, or Dr. LeFevre., who had a pharmaceutical background, contacted Parke -Davis for any potential product in the pipeline that could combat the devastation from streptococcal peritonitis, which was eating away at Houdini’s viscera.
+I believe Dr. John T. Watkins, Chairman of the Department of Medicine at Grace Hopsital who had a pharmaceutical background as a member of the American Therapeutics Society (now the American Society for Clinical Pharmacology and Therapeutics ), contacted Parke -Davis for any potential product in the pipeline that could combat the devastation from streptococcal peritonitis, which was eating away at Houdini’s viscera.

 Injection or possibly innoculation with this antistreptococcal serum was performed in the hopes the patient would improve.